KamenTsintsev/STX-Stocks-Trade-and-Exchange/README.md

 ### `npm install`

-After installing all of the dependencies, you will have to direct yourself to the server folder:
+After installing them, you will have to direct yourself to the server folder:

 ### `cd .\server\`